acmdas/das_fieldstones/morefieldstones2018.md

 &ldquo;The hard part isn't coming up with a new idea.
 The hard part is falling out of love with the old idea.
 That's why editing work is so difficult.
 In order to make the new thing, to make the old thing better, you need to destroy it first.
-Situation switching, acting as if, loving the idea enough to sketch it out and then caring enough to stop loving it... that's where the tension often lies.&rdquo;&mdash;<a href="http://sethgodin.typepad.com/seths_blog/2018/02/falling-out.html" rel="noopener" target="_blank">Seth Godin</a>
+Situation switching, acting as if, loving the idea enough to sketch it out and then caring enough to stop loving it... that's where the tension often lies.&rdquo;&mdash;[Seth Godin](http://sethgodin.typepad.com/seths_blog/2018/02/falling-out.html)

 ## The Exterminator
 Thu, 01 Feb 2018

 "If you've got an infestation of rats, you call the guy to come in," she says.
 "You don't care if his crack's showing.
 You don't care if he's swearing.
 "You don't care if he's got tobacco-stained teeth.
-You want the rats taken out."&mdash;from <a href="http://www.bbc.com/news/world-us-canada-42628577" rel="noopener" target="_blank">BBC's take</a> on why Michigan flipped for Trump in 2016.
+You want the rats taken out."&mdash;from [BBC's take</a> on why Michigan flipped for Trump in 2016.](http://www.bbc.com/news/world-us-canada-42628577)

 ## Little Things
 Thu, 08 Feb 2018